grzegorz914/homebridge-xbox-tv/README.md

 ## This plugin is in development phase and some functions not working correct.

-Plugin to control Microsoft game consoles in HomeKit as TV service.
-Tested with Xbox One X. Present as TV service, change apps, volume/mute control, power control.
+Control Microsoft game consoles in HomeKit as TV service.
+Tested with Xbox One X. Present as TV service, change apps, volume/mute control, power control, RC control.

 </span>